ksang/cs234-assignments/README.md

 ### Index

-- There are totally three assignments, each of them has programming part and written part.
+There are totally three assignments, each of them has programming part and written part.

 [Assignment 1 programming](/assignment1)

-Frozen Lake MDP, policy evaluation, policy improvement, policy iteration, value iteration.
+- Frozen Lake MDP, policy evaluation, policy improvement, policy iteration, value iteration.

-Details see source code: [vi_and_pi.py](/assignment1/vi_and_pi.py)
+- Details see source code: [vi_and_pi.py](/assignment1/vi_and_pi.py)

 [Assignment 1 written](/assignment1_written)

+- Grid World

+- Value of Different Policies

+- Fixed Point

+### Notes on minimum LaTex environment installation on OSX

+- Install basic tex package

+        brew cask install basictex

+- Install missing packages from the assignments.

+ * if some package is missing, tex compiler such as `pdftex` will give you their name, e.g. `nicefrac.sty`.

+ * Search the package name on [CTAN](https://www.ctan.org/), and get the parent package name, e.g. `units`

+ * Below command will install the package:

+        sudo tlmgr install units

+ * I already did this for you, here is the command for install all dependencies for this assignment:

+        sudo tlmgr install units fullpage preprint wrapfig was apptools appendix titlesec enumitem breakurl algorithm2e ifoddpage relsize cm-super

+- Use your favorite editor with LaTeX support and enjoy the math.
+I'm using [Atom](https://atom.io/) with [LaTex](https://atom.io/packages/latex) and [pdf-view](https://atom.io/packages/pdf-view) package.

+Any questions or advice, just open an issue or pull request.